-Loosen the carburetor drain screw and drain the gasoline into a suitable container.
-After draining, retighten the drain screw.
+With the motor tilted up, loosen the carburetor drain screws and drain the gasoline into a suitable container.
+After draining, retighten the drain screws and tilt down the motor.

 Use a proper, safe container to store any gasoline drained from the outboard motor.